An Alternative Explanation of the Subud Exercise in Psychological Terms

 ‘magical filter’ of language, conceptual imagining and abstract reasoning that

-appears to both bless and curse us today.
+appears to both bless and curse people today.
+This, on the plus side, affords

 While there are various theories, in the end we can